Can I Sell My House to a Family Member at Below Market Value?

 Ruining a personal relationship

-When either the seller or buyer in a family deal has expectations that aren’t met, even close relationships can sour.
+When either the seller or buyer in a family deal has expectations that aren’t met, even close relationships can turn sour.
 Avoid a family feud by making sure everyone is on the same page throughout the process.
 Hiring an impartial expert — whether it’s a real estate agent, attorney, or both — can help keep matters civil and ensure that everyone agrees on the terms of the sale and its financial ramifications.

 Fumbling on taxes